MumMumMum/CarND-ModelPredictiveContro/README.md

 My N is 10 and dt is 0.05.
 so T is 0.5 sec the time frame for prediction.
 That means we predict for dist of only 0.5 sec ahead of us.
-And in that we have 10 prediction points.
+And in that we have 10 prediction points. and At every Iteration the solver tries to reach the cte and epsi = 0 .

-Also 7*0.05 = .35 we are using controls much within the frame and at 0.35 sec of time.
+Also check that 7*0.05 = .35 we are using predicted controls much within the frame(0.5 ).
-Might be this much greater than latency of 100 but my simulator is in windows and application in VM so I think this delay is due to computational system delay.
+At 0.35 sec of time, Might be this much greater than latency of 100 but my simulator is in windows and application in VM so I think this delay is due to computational system delay.

 I have set refrence speed of 90mph, It passes the test even at 100.

 It was indeed beautiful journey Implemneting this project.
-I had no idea of WHat MPC was and only to write this document I saw so many journals I got more inisght in technicality of why we did so many things in MPC.
+I had no idea of What MPC was and only to write this document I saw so many journals I got more inisght in technicality of why we did so many things in MPC.

 Thank you all for everything!!!